Proposed New Scripts

 the committees.

-The scripts in the following list have complete formal proposals,
+Other scripts have complete formal proposals,

 with representative glyphs and suggested names for characters, and other